iro-upgto/rkd/README.md

 A Python library for kinematic and dynamic analysis of robots

-# Instalation
+# Installation

-From this repo (currently version 0.1.0.dev0) :
+From this repo (currently developer version 0.1.0) :

 ```
 pip install git+https://github.com/iro-upgto/rkd.git